The advice sheets below have the latest information on food standards. If you need more advice call 01753 475111 (Regulatory Services option).

 The name you use should be the same as that used by your supplier.
 You can misdescribe fish by shortening its name - for example, lemon sole is different from sole (which means a Dover sole), salmon is a different species from red or pink salmon, etc. Beware of megrim and lemon sole as these can be easily confused.

-Many traditional products such as breaded scampi and breaded fish 'steaks' are now made with reformed fish or minced fish.
-In order to prevent customers being misled, they must be labelled as such.
+Many traditional products such as breaded scampi and breaded fish 'steaks' are now made with formed fish or minced fish.
+In order to prevent customers being misled, they must be labelled as 'formed fish'.
 Use the same name as that given by the manufacturer on the packaging.

 This information is intended for guidance; only the courts can give an authoritative interpretation of the law.